ruijia-z/ruijia-z.github.io/_pages/main.md

   - /main.html
 ---

 Hi there!
 My name is Ruijia Zhang.
-I am a PhD student in Statistics at Imperial College London.
-I joined the [EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford](https://statml.io/) in 2020, where I have been advised by Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/) and Dr [Andrew Duncan](http://wwwf.imperial.ac.uk/~aduncan/).
-I am also a visiting student in the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group at UCL.

-My research interests lie in the intersection of kernel methods and computational statistics.
-Specifically, I am exploring the applications of Kernelized Stein Discrepancy to address challenges in computational statistics, including areas such as distribution testing, particle-based inference and parameter estimation.
+I am currently engaged in postdoctoral research at Peking University, working under the guidance of [Yuguang Shi](https://www.math.pku.edu.cn/jsdw/js_20180628175159671361/s_20180628175159671361/69954.htm).
+In 2022, I earned my Ph.D. from Tsinghua University under the supervision of Professor [Haizhong Li](https://www.math.tsinghua.edu.cn/info/1125/1931.htm).
+My research focused on geometric analysis and nonlinear PDE, particularly focusing on the convergence analysis and asymptotic shape characterization of hypersurface curvature flows in space forms.

 ## Education
 :mortar_board: Postdoctor in Key Laboratory of Mathematics and Its Applications, <span class="grey">Peking University</span>, 2023-Now \